Pin (professional wrestling): Backslide

 The Undertaker pinning Bray Wyatt with his signature variation pinfall crossing the opponent's arms across their chest after his finishing move, the Tombstone Piledriver, also called the "Rest In Peace" pin.

 The attacking wrestler stands back-to-back with their opponent and hooks both of the opponent's arms.
 They then lean forward and drop to their knees, sliding the opponent down their back so that their shoulders are against the mat and their chin is against their chest.
 The attacker holds the opponent's arms down with their own arms for the pin.
-Jack Evans uses a bridging variation of this pin as one of his finishers called the Kamikaze Damashi.
+Jack Evans uses a modified bridging jackknife hold variation of this pin as one of his finishers called the Kamikaze Damashi.

 Cover

 Also known as a lateral press, cross press, or simply as the basic pin.
 With an opponent lying face-up on the mat, the attacking wrestler lies face-down across the opponent's chest to hold them down.
 Sometimes, when both wrestlers are exhausted or badly hurt the attacking wrestler will cover with just an arm or lie down face up rather than face down.
 The term floatover (when in reference to a pin) refers to an attacking wrestler using the momentum of a throw or slam they are performing to propel themselves over the opponent into the lateral press position.
 A variation commonly used by The Undertaker sees the wrestler get on their knees behind the opponent's head and cross the opponent's arms across their chest, similar to a corpse.
 This is sometimes called a "Rest In Peace" pin, though there is no official name.
-Another variation that was used by Kane includes the wrestler also getting on their knees behind the opponent's head and bringing the opponent's arms out and usually holding them down by the wrists.
+Another variation that was used by Kane includes the wrestler also getting on their knees behind the opponent's head and bringing the opponent's arms out and usually holding them down by the wrists, forming the opponent's body in a cross shape.
 This pin does not have an official name either.
 If multiple people are stacked, the wrestler who is on top secures the cover for all wrestlers beneath them.